 Boyacá also stands out for its variety of species.
 At the El Paujil Natural Reserve you may come across the large and charismatic Blue-billed Curassow, though other rare and sought-after species, such as Beautiful Woodpecker and White-mantled Barbet, may take a degree of searching for.

 The Colombian Caribbean has no fewer than eight natural parks, with more than 700 bird species.
 The Tayrona National Natural Park, located in the Sierra Nevada de Santa Marta, the highest coastal mountain range in the world, has some 370 species of birds.
 In the dry part you can see Ruby Topaz Hummingbird and Black-backed Antshrike, while in the humid areas look for White-chinned Sapphire, Lance-tailed Manakin and White-bellied Antbird.
-The park is also a very good place to watch raptors.
+The park is also a very good place for birding Colombia to watch raptors.

 The Orinoquía – one of the most unexplored regions of the country – offers travellers dreamy sunsets by the Orinoco river, along with a selection of 800 bird species.
 In Matarredonda and Rey Zamuro, Meta Department, specialities include King Vulture, Cocoa Thrush, Short-billed Leaftosser, Chestnut Woodpecker, Collared Forest-falcon, Spix’s Guan and the amazing Channel-billed Toucan.